ioncodes/sam/README.md

 You can also do all of this manually, just make sure that ```kstool``` is available in your PATH!

 ## Modes
-Supported modes are (all with NASM syntax):
+Supported modes are (all with Intel syntax):
 ```
 x64
 x86